ResDiaryLewis/BlogPlan/blog.md

 By decrypting the traffic in the SSL frontend, then outputting the decrypted traffic to an intermediate port, we can configure GoReplay to listen to the intermediate port and replay the traffic to the test servers.
 The intermediate frontend then routes the traffic to the SSL backend as the SSL frontend did before.
 So we've effectively looped the traffic back into HAProxy to allow GoReplay to listen unencrypted traffic.

-Here's an example of this in code:
+Here's an example of this in a HAProxy `.cfg` file:
 ```
 frontend ssl
     # Listen to port 443 and decrypt traffic